wp-plugins/spectacula-threaded-comments/readme.txt

 paramerers passed to the javascript and the CSS file location

 1.	**spec_comment_css**
-	This will pass the URL of the stylesheet through to your function to replace with your own file.
+	Passes the URL of the stylesheet through to your function to replace with your own file.
 2.	**spec_comment_js**
-	The will pass the URL to the jQuery file that controls the roll up and a few other elements.
+	Passes the URL to the jQuery file that controls the roll up and a few other elements.
 3.	**spec_comment_local_js**
-	This will pass in an array of localisation strings that are passed to the jQuery code.
+	Passes in an array of localisation strings that are passed to the jQuery code.

 To replace the CSS file you could add something like the following to your